Lil' O

-Lil' O (born Ore Magnus Lawson; November 22, 1977 in Lagos, Nigeria) is a Nigerian-American rapper, raised in Southwest Houston, Texas.
+Lil' O (born Oreoluwa Mitchell Magnus-Lawson; November 22, 1977 in Lagos, Nigeria) is a Nigerian-American rapper, raised in Southwest Houston, Texas.
 He is an original member of DJ Screw's Screwed Up Click.
 He was also known as O or Da Fat Rat Wit Da Cheeze.
 His name references his height, at 5 feet tall.

 Early life

 His father was a doctor and Lil' O and his four brothers and one sister had a middle class upbringing.
 His mother died from ovarian cancer when Lil' O was 13 and suddenly his father's strict Nigerian upbringing began to chase him to rebellion.

 Soon after his mother's death, Lil' O began hanging in the streets with friends who were in the drug game, and he became addicted to the fast money that drug dealing brought in.
 "I got street fame, women, and a lot of money quickly and easily", he says.
 Eventually he got collared.
 After his arrest, his father kicked him out of the house and Lil' O fell deeper into the lure of the drug game.
 While out on bond, he continued to sell drugs and was caught again.
 This time he attempted to swallow the evidence before the police could arrest him.
-He swallowed an ounce-and-a-half of crack cocaine and his lungs collapsed.
+He swallowed an ounce-and-a-half of crack cocaine, an act which caused his lungs to collapse.
 He was put on life support and his father was told to prepare for his death.
 "It's really a miracle that I woke up at all", says Lil' O. "I was breathing through tubes on my deathbed and I looked down and saw that my ankles were cuffed to the bed.
 I realized, if I recovered I was going to jail, and if I didn't I was going to die".